 The City met this MOE requirement based on the submittal and self-certification.
-The next submittal required from the City related to MOE and eligibility was the expenditure report, which was submitted to OCTA on November 29, 2018, and was formally approved by the City Council through a resolution on December 18, 2018.
-The City was required to spend \$7,755,107 using discretionary revenues toward streets and roads-related costs.
-According to the expenditure plan that was submitted, the City spent \$8,207,411 to meet this requirement.
+The next submittal required from the City related to MOE and eligibility was the expenditure report, which was approved by the City Council through a resolution and submitted to OCTA on October 23, 2018.
+The City was required to spend \$245,103 using discretionary revenues toward streets and roads-related costs.
+According to the expenditure plan that was submitted, the City spent \$246,244 to meet this requirement.

-However, the audit could not verify the indirect cost methodology for ten transactions, totaling \$715,626, to confirm that those costs are eligible MOE expenditures.
-The City, in its response to the audit, agreed that it could not produce the original allocation methodology that is being applied and has indicated it will engage a third party to implement updated internal service charges.
-After deducting these unverifiable expenditures, the City did not meet the MOE requirement for FY 2017-18.
-The City responded that it has graffiti abatement charges, which were not submitted toward the MOE requirement, and believes they would be eligible to meet the MOE obligation.
-On April 15, 2019, staff met with the City to review the City's audit response, as well as any potential follow-up items.
+However, the audit has determined that the City did not meet the MOE that was reported in its annual expenditure report for FY 2017-18 because several of the expenditures included do not qualify as satisfying MOE requirements (i.e., streets and roads purposes).
+After deducting these non-transportation expenditures, the City did not meet the MOE requirement for FY 2017-18.
+However, the City responded that an additional \$13,483 of general fund transportation-related expenditures could be counted toward the MOE requirement.
+The City also stated that another \$25,000 in transportation expenditures in another fund could be transferred to the general fund.
+Alternatively, the City suggested overspending MOE in the future to make up for the underrun in FY 2017-18 MOE expenditures.
+On April 15, 2019, staff met with the City of Stanton to review the City's audit response, as well as any potential follow-up items.
 Based on the discussion at the meeting, staff believes the audit findings should remain unchanged.